sekuretto/stockproject/readme.md

 ![stockproject](stockproject.png)

 ## Properties
-- HTML/CSS/JavaScript, desktop version, not optimized for mobile
+- HTML/CSS/JavaScript, desktop version, MVP, not optimized for mobile
 - using parsed csv stock data to calculate answers to questions given by user
 - getData(): using Fetch to get stock market data (csv) from file
 - parseCSV(): parsing csv data with a function to remove dollar signs ($), async